triberians/api-documentation/source/includes/groups.md

 Parameter | Default | Description
 --------- | --------- | -----------
-groupIds |  | List of the groups' IDs to join
+groupIds |  | List of the groups' IDs to joinx